After a suitable donor has been found and everything has been checked by your medical team, your stem cell transplant can go ahead.

 - Coming home

-If you would like more information on any of the topics covered here, you can read The Seven Steps booklet from Bloodwise.
+If you would like more information on any of the topics covered here, you can read The Seven Steps (PDF 771KB) from Blood Cancer UK.